Whether dancing around the living room on a rainy day or singing along to the radio, school-age kids love listening to — and participating in — music.

 And there are loads of good reasons to encourage this enthusiasm.
 Research shows that kids who are actively involved in music (who play it or sing it regularly):

-One study demonstrated that second-grade students who were given keyboard training while also using math software scored higher on proportional math and fractions tests than students who used the software alone.
-And students who have been involved in public school music programs score higher on their SATs than those who don't.
+One study showed that second-grade students who were given keyboard training while also using math software scored higher on proportional math and fractions tests than students who used the software alone.
+And students who've been involved in public school music programs score higher on their SATs than those who haven't been.

 But the best reason to encouraging a love of music might just be that it's fun.
 Kids (and many adults) enjoy few things more than singing, dancing, and listening to music.